MNSGC-Ballooning/GPS-emulator/readme.txt

 GPS EMULATOR
-by Simon Peterson (modified by Jacob Meyer and Andrew Van Gerpen)
+by Simon Peterson (modified by Andrew Van Gerpen)

 Revised by Andrew Van Gerpen for combatibility with Ublox GPS.
 (UbloxGPS branch) --> original code did not correctly output checksum value required for use with TinyGPS++ library